 I suggest doing any grocery shopping you need on December 22nd to beat the crowds of people shopping on the 23rd and 24th.

-Navigating the Road
+Navigating the Roads

 If you’re driving during the holiday season, especially in popular beach towns, be prepared for some traffic.